dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 **Resource creation permission to course**

-  - beeing part of a projects gives resource creation permission.
+  - being part of a projects gives resource creation permission.
 What if some project members are not allowed to create new resources (or only certain types; Lumiere Lausanne requirement), but are only allowed to change existing resources?
   - => These kind of permissions can be set on groups.
 A project can have different groups, giving different kind of